-Based on the available data, the chemical is a potential skin sensitiser, with low to moderate potency in animal tests.
-In a local lymph node assay (LLNA) performed conducted similar to OECD TG 429, the reported concentration producing a three fold increase in lymphocyte proliferation (EC3) was found to be 7.7%.
-However, there is a low incidence of sensitisation cases to octocrylene in humans, despite widespread use.
-Occurrence of photoallergy to octocrylene is strongly related to a previous photoallergy to topical ketoprofen.
+Based on the available data, the chemical is a potential skin sensitiser, with low to moderate potency in animal tests, warranting GHS classification.
+In a local lymph node assay (LLNA) conducted similar to OECD TG 429, the reported concentration producing a three-fold increase in lymphocyte proliferation (EC3) was found to be 7.7% when tested up to 30% concentration.
+The chemical has a structural alert for sensitisation.
+There is a low incidence of sensitisation cases to octocrylene in humans, despite widespread use of the chemical in sunscreen (up to 10% concentration).
+Occurrence of photoallergy to octocrylene is strongly related to previous photoallergy to topical ketoprofen (a non-steroidal anti-inflammatory medicine).

-In oral studies available, reduced body weights, increased liver weights, increases in hypertrophic cells in the pituitary glands and thyroid was observed at high doses.
+In available repeated dose oral toxicity studies, reduced body weights, increased liver weights, and increases in hypertrophic cells in the pituitary gland and thyroid was observed at high doses.
 The severity of the adverse effects or doses at which effects were observed in various organs is not sufficient to warrant hazard classification.

-Based on the available data, the chemical may cause adverse effects on fertility.
-A reduced number of implantation sites and lower number of pups delivered were observed in an extended one generation reproductive toxicity study (EOGRTS) and range finding study.
-The effects were observed only in the high dose groups together with mild systemic toxicity in dams.
+Based on the available data, the chemical may cause adverse effects on fertility if exposure occurs at sufficiently high doses.
+A reduced number of implantation sites and lower number of pups delivered were observed in both generations in an extended one generation reproductive toxicity study (EOGRTS) and range finding study in rats.
+The effects were observed only in the high dose groups (550 mg/kg bw/day) together with mild systemic toxicity.
+Overall there is limited, but sufficient evidence of effects on fertility to warrant classification.
 There was no evidence of specific developmental effects in the available studies.